The Pinker Tones: History

-In "Pinkerland," a tiny rooftop studio in the center of Barcelona, the Pinker Tones put together their first album, Pink Connection, which was released in 2003.
+In Pinkerland, a tiny rooftop studio in the center of Barcelona, the Pinker Tones put together their first album, Pink Connection, which was released in 2003.
 In Japan, it was released under the name Mission Pink on the Japanese label Rambling Records.

-The Pinker Tones inked a deal with UK label Outstanding Records to release their debut album worldwide under a new name The BCN Connection.
-Thanks to the fantastic videos for the singles "Mais Pourquois?" and "Viva la Juventud", The Pinker Tones started to appear regularly on MTV Europe and other channels around the world.
+The Pinker Tones signed a deal with UK label Outstanding Records to release their debut album worldwide under a new name The BCN Connection.
+Due to the well-liked videos for the singles "Mais Pourquois?" and "Viva la Juventud", The Pinker Tones started to appear regularly on MTV Europe and other channels around the world.
 The video for "Mais Pourquois?" spent 19 weeks in the top 20 on MTV Spain's Dance Floor Chart.
 During this time, they produced various albums and singles for Spanish and international bands, composed a couple of film soundtracks (Sincopat and Survival Train), and dedicated some of their time to experimenting with remixes.

 For their second album, The Million Colour Revolution, The Pinker Tones signed with US-based Latin alternative label Nacional Records.
-The disc scored the number one overall album spot on Emusic, outselling such notable names as Coldplay, Johnny Cash, and Cat Power.
-The unprecedented feat for a developing Latin dance/alternative act came on the heels of their incredible animated video for "Sonido Total" being featured on the main MySpace Videos page and growing online support around the world.
+The disc scored the number one overall album spot on EMusic, outselling such notable names as Coldplay, Johnny Cash, and Cat Power.
+The unprecedented feat for a developing Latin dance/alternative act came on the heels of their animated video for "Sonido Total" being featured on the main Myspace Videos page and growing online support around the world.
 The Million Colour Revolution also entered the Top 10 on iTunes Top Latin Albums chart.

-In the summer of 2007, The Pinker Tones released a remix and collaborations album, More Colours!, continuing the momentum of 2006's Million Colour Revolution and featuring a stellar lineup of artists including The Submarines, Kinky, Nortec Collective, PJ Rose, Zeta Bosio of Soda Stereo and Mexican Institute of Sound.
+In the summer of 2007, The Pinker Tones released a remix and collaborations album, More Colours!, continuing the momentum of 2006's Million Colour Revolution.
+This featured a lineup of artists that includes The Submarines, Kinky, Nortec Collective, PJ Rose, Zeta Bosio of Soda Stereo and Mexican Institute of Sound.

-The Pinker Tones played the entire 2008 edition of warped tour in support of their third studio album, Wild Animals.
+The Pinker Tones played the entire 2008 edition of Warped Tour in support of their third studio album, Wild Animals.

 The group announced the release of their fourth studio album, Modular, releasing in Europe on June 8 and in the United States and Mexico on June 28.

-The Pinker Tones's "Karma Hunters" was nominated for the 7th Annual The Independent Music Awards for Music Video of the year.
+The Pinker Tones' "Karma Hunters" was nominated for the 7th Annual The Independent Music Awards for Music Video of the year.

 To celebrate their 10th anniversary, they also released their compilation album called Amigos & Friends and Singles 2001-2011.
 In December 2011, they released album Special 10th Anniversary Edition (Amigos & Friends and Singles 2001-2011) under label Nacional Records.

 In 2012, they also released their fifth studio album Life in Stereo, released on 15 May 2012.
-They also released the bilingual songs for children called Flor and Rolf (also known in Spanish as Rolf y Flor) released in 2013 which contains Spanish and English songs.
+They also released the bilingual songs for children called Flor and Rolf (also known in Spanish as Rolf y Flor) released in 2013 which consist of Spanish and English songs.